aaron-grau/curic/react/projects/todo_react/README.md

 PATCH api/todos/:id #update
 ```

 Now fill out your `Api::TodosController`.
-Since you only have to render
+Since you only have to render JSON,
-JSON, this should be pretty quick to implement.
-Test out each endpoint to make sure it works (you might have to make some routes).
-For the requests that involve passing `todo` data through (`create`, `update`), you can use jQuery's `ajax` method in the console.
+this should be pretty quick to implement.
+Test out each endpoint to make sure it
+works (you might have to make some routes).
+For requests that involve
+posting or patching `todo` data (`create`, `update`), use `$.ajax`
+method in the console to test.

-**NB**: You might have to nest your Api controllers under an api folder.
+**NB**: You might have to nest your API controllers under an `api` folder.
 For example, `app/controllers/api/todos_controller.rb`.

+#### StaticPagesController

 Next make a `StaticPagesController`.
 Give it a `root` action.
 Set your
 app's `root to:` the root action.
 You can leave it as a blank page for